Hands-on Interpretive Activities 2016

 Join this interactive bug-hunting adventure and discover the weird and wild creatures that live beneath the waves of Two Jack Lake.
 Adult supervision required.

-Join the Wildlife Guardians and gain hands-on experience using the latest technology and techniques used to understand the lives of wildlife in Banff National Park.
+Join the Wildlife Guardians and gain hands on experience with the latest technology and techniques used to understand the lives of grizzly bears in Banff National Park.

 Time: 11:00 a.m. - 1:30 p.m.

 Join a Parks Canada interpreter to find out more about unique flowers and revel in the wonder of spectacular mountain scenery.